Python venv: How To Create, Activate, Deactivate, And Delete

 What’s inside a venv?

-If you take a look inside the directory of your venv, you’ll see something like this on Windows:
+If you take a look inside the directory of your venv, you’ll see a folder structure like this on Windows:

 .